 Legal Checklist for Information Technology

 Is your business properly addressing key legal issues pertaining to information technology?
-This article by Jeremy A. Gibson & Associates, P.C. provides a checklist of pertinent questions pertaining to information technology.
+This article provides a checklist of important legal issues to consider.

 As technology advances, it leaves behind a rich litany of legal issues that can affect the way you run your business.
 Here's a series of questions to ask yourself to determine if you have a handle on the latest information technology legal issues.